ktchen14/static-resource/README.md

 # Static Resource

-A resource that creates static files from the source configuration.
+A Concourse resource to expose static information from its source configuration as a directory.
 Used to pass information that shouldn't go in `params` to tasks.

 To use this resource in a pipeline ensure that the `resource_types` section has this information: